secure-systems-lab/code-style-guidelines/c_coding_style.md

 Mixing up these two sorts of representations is a fertile source of difficult-to-find bugs.
-If the C language included a strong distinction between integers and booleans then the compiler would find these mistakes for us... but it doesn't.
+If the C language included a strong distinction between integers and booleans then the compiler would find these mistakes for us… but it doesn't.
 To help prevent such bugs, always follow this convention:

 > If the name of a function is an action or an imperative command,